 Individual hydrozones that mix high and low water use plants shall not be permitted.

 On the landscape design plan and irrigation design plan, hydrozone areas shall be designated by number, letter, or other designation.
 On the irrigation design plan, designate the areas irrigated by each valve, and assign a number to each valve.
-Use this valve number in the Hydrozone Information Table. (see Appendix B Section A).
+Use this valve number in the Sample Water Efficient Landscape Worksheet. (see Appendix B).
 This table can also assist with the irrigation audit and programming the controller.

 (b) The irrigation design plan, at a minimum, shall contain: